Project-Haystack/xeto/src/xeto/doc.xeto/Fidelity.md

   sys::Int       number
   sys::Float     number
-  sys::Number    number (if no unit) sys::Number    string (if there is a unit) sys::Scalar    string  // all other scalars encode as string sys::List      array sys::Dict      object
+  sys::Number    number (if no unit) sys::Number    string (if there is a unit or NaN/-INF/INF) sys::Scalar    string (all other scalars encode as string) sys::List      array sys::Dict      object
   ```

-All dicts should include a 'spec' tag with the type qname.
+All dicts should include a 'spec' property with the type qname.